python/cpython/Doc/library/socket.rst

    Duplicate the file descriptor *fd* (an integer as returned by a file object's :meth:`fileno` method) and build a socket object from the result.
-Address family, socket type and protocol number are as for the :func:`socket` function above.
+Address family, socket type and protocol number are as for the :func:`.socket` function above.
 The file descriptor should refer to a socket, but this is not checked --- subsequent operations on the object may fail if the file descriptor is invalid.
    This function is rarely needed, but can be used to get or set socket options on